Interview with Arthur Hulyer

 CJ: I mean, what job were you doing in industry?

 AH: Well, I was engineer, I was, oh God, I liked engineering really, because I did a bit of this in the RAF, while I was waiting, you get a lot of waiting in the Air Force going from one course to another [unclear] but, has she come back yet?
-Yeah, I’m trying to pick up in [file missing] well, I went back to Gravesend where my hometown was and took up my old job virtually and then I got a bit fed up with that and I decided, as a qualified engineer, I decided actually to go into teaching.
-So my old college, I really started teaching, lecturing really, see lecturing engineering about cars and things like that and I eventually decided to teach, so I did some evening classes as a senior, as a lecturer.
-Well, I stuck there for a while, then I decided, I did a more, started to, get visible qualifications, let us ask me name, so I started taking management courses in engineering,
+Yeah, I’m trying to pick up in [file missing] well, I went back to Gravesend where my hometown was and took up my old job virtually and then I got a bit fed up with that and I decided, I was a qualified engineer, I decided actually to go into teaching.
+So my old college, I’d already started teaching, lecturing really, see lecturing engineering about cars and things like that and I eventually decided to teach, so I did some evening classes as a senior, as a lecturer.
+Well, I stuck that for a while, then I decided, I did a more, started to, get visible qualifications, letters after my name, so I started taking management courses in engineering,

 CJ: And then I think you ended up, you were teaching at Folkestone later, is that correct?